 The shakeup happened after Cubin started heated exchanges with the Wyoming Medical Society and with Sheridan-based pediatrician Dr. Michael Sanderson, who is also president of the Wyoming chapter of the American Academy of Pediatrics, about those parties’ opposition to Senate File 99.
 Originally called “Chloe’s Law” and now a law on Wyoming’s statute books, the law bans surgeries, puberty blockers and cross-sex hormones for child sex-change procedures.

 Cubin supported the ban.
-The Wyoming Medical Society and Sanderson did not.
+The Wyoming Medical Society and Sanderson did not support them wholly.

 In February, Cubin sent an email to members of the Wyoming House of Representatives saying he was saddened that the Wyoming Medical Society “has essentially been hijacked by the far left.”
 He accused Sanderson of suppressing relevant points from a medical group that opposes child-sex-change procedures.